-Gel electrophoresis is an important verification step in the ABE Labs.
+Gel electrophoresis is an important verification step in ABE's Foundations of Biotech labs.
 It allows students to determine the size of a product by comparing it with a DNA ladder.
 Learning to correctly perform the procedure and interpret the results takes practice; below are a few tips from our teachers and lab technicians!

 TIPS FOR USING GELS WITH STUDENTS